-At 3 July 2022 the Group's consolidated statement of Our audit procedures included the following: financial position includes inventories with a carrying value of \$195.9 million, representing 55.1% of total
+At 3 July 2022 the Group's consolidated statement of financial position includes inventories with a carrying value of \$195.9 million, representing 55.1% of total assets.

-Inventory is held at geographically diverse locations at various third-party distribution centres and retail
+Inventory is held at geographically diverse locations at various third-party distribution centres and retail stores.

 As detailed in Note 9 of the financial report, inventories are valued at the lower of cost and net realisable value.
-There is judgment involved in determining the cost of inventories and in assessing net realisable value
+There is judgment involved in determining the cost of inventories and in assessing net realisable value.